nc543/life/linux/bash/bash.md

               that word.
 If the line is empty, the words and prompt are  dis‐ played again.
 If EOF is read, the command completes.
 Any other value read causes name to be set to  null.
-The  line  read  is saved  in  the  variable REPLY.
+The  line  read  is saved  in 變數 REPLY.
 The list is executed after each selection until a break command is executed.
 The exit status of select  is the exit status of the last command executed in list, or zero if no commands were executed.